 If you’re a property owner and considering renting out the home you bought as your primary residence while you work or live abroad, make sure to do your research.

-These are just some of the issues you’ll need to look into.
+These are just some of the things you’ll need to look into.

 - Decide how much rent you will charge by researching rental price values in the area.
 (Start by looking at Zillow rental prices)